What Tesco’s exit from mortgages means for you

 What to do if your lender sells your mortgage

-There’s no need to worry if your bank or building society sells your mortgage.
-In fact, it’s much more common than you think.
+There’s no need to worry about your lender selling its mortgage book.
+In fact, lenders exiting the market is much more common than you think.
 Some people even forget who their current mortgage lender is.

-The terms of your loan are protected by law, so they won’t change.
-And the new owner of the loan must let you know about the transfer as soon as the details are known.
+The terms of your loan are protected by law, so they won’t change once the transfer takes place.